Skip to content

 Cache operation typically involves 3 scenarios.

-• Cache Hit: The blessed scenario; everything was entirely served from cache and no network was used.
+• Cache Hit: The desired scenario; everything was entirely served from cache and no network was used.

 • Conditional Cache Hit: The cache had to contact the origin to revalidate its copy of the response and the server decided it was valid.
 The cache uses server's response to update some metadata in background.
 Response payload isn't downloaded so network is used efficiently.